Last Updated 20th September 2023

-Once you have been approved, you will be able to add Enhanced Brand Content to any listings for ASINs in your approved brand catalogue.
+Once you have been approved for this, you will be able to add Enhanced Brand Content to any listings for ASINs in your approved brand catalogue.

 Amazon Enhanced Brand Content Guidelines

 These are the guidelines and restrictions imposed by Amazon Brand Registry when it comes to brand content.

 As mentioned above, being part of their Brand Registry is one, which requires having a registered trademark for your brand – so this may well be the first one you have to take care of.

 Enhanced Brand Content is also not allowed for organic or sponsored products in the following categories:

 - Digital Products

 It’s also worth mentioning that while Enhanced Brand Content is currently free as of 2020, it is going to be a paid feature that will come with a small additional Amazon EBC fee in the near future.

 Some other guidelines and restrictions are: